logo for strength-and-power-for-volleyball.com

 Positive and Negative Errors

 Given the number of errors players make, it is important point out the good things in the many mistakes.
 Each skill has an ideal ball placement and many inaccurate placements.
 Look for the good and help players make good mistakes.
 For instance, an example of a good miss could be "setting the ball too far off the net".
-Setting a volleyball off the net is a better "miss" than setting too tight.

-Penalties of any sort Should be Minimized
+Penalties of Any Sort Should be Minimized

-The ideal penalty is not playing volleyball rather than wind sprints or push-ups.
-When someone should be penalized in a drill, have them sit out for a time period or until a teammate replaces them.
-If a coach wants to physically disciplined player's, use short court-sized wind sprints, block jumps and spike approaches.
 A better option is to reduce a workout load by a small factor as a reward (but still working out) to emphasize the positive image of exercise.
 At the same time, make the punishment the denial of the change to train or exercise.
 Otherwise, the workout desired is seen as a punishment, creating an all-too-present attitude that "exercise is bad".

 Volleyball Coaching Tips Related Pages